A Maximum Linear Arrangement Problem on Directed Graphs: NP-hardness results

 The following corollary is immediate.

-\begin{corollary} The largest cut in a MaxDLA of digraph $D$ has size at least $\frac{1}{2} MaxDiCut(D)$. \end{corollary}
+\begin{corollary} The largest cut in a MaxDLA of digraph $D$ has size at least \end{corollary}

-We now move on to an NP-Completeness result for MaxDLA on orientations of planar graphs.
-We do this through two reductions.
-First, we reduce Planar Max 2SAT to Planar MaxDiCut.
-And then reduce MaxDiCut to MaxDLA in a way that preserves planarity.
+We now move on to our NP-Completeness results.
+First, we show that MaxDLA is NP-complete for orientations of planar graphs.
+We do this through two reductions: we reduce Planar Max 2SAT to Planar MaxDiCut, and then reduce MaxDiCut to MaxDLA in a way that preserves planarity.
+After this, we show that the problem remains NP-complete even with maximum degree 14.

 Max2SAT asks, given a 2-CNF $\phi$ and positive integer $k$, if there is a truth assignment to the variables of $\phi$ so that at least $k$ clauses in $\phi$ are satisfied.
 Given a CNF $\phi$, its \emph{variable graph} is the graph with vertex set $V$ so that each $v \in V$ is associated with exactly one variable in $\phi$, and edge set $E$ so that $\{u,v\} \in E$ if and only if the variables associated with $u$ and $v$ occur together in some clause of $\phi$.
 Planar Max2SAT is an instance of Max2SAT whose 2-CNF has a variable graph that is planar.
 Planar Max2SAT is NP-complete \cite[p.
 254]{guibas1991}.